Single crochet beanie pattern

 Can a beginner crochet this beanie?

-What if my gauge doesn’t match yours?
+What if my gauge doesn’t match?

-Can I make the beanie shorter?
+Can I make the beanie shorter or longer?

-What yarn works best for this hat?
+What yarn works best for this pattern?

 More free crochet hat patterns